dboddie-canonical-work/disgorged-docs/validation-sets.rst

 A validation set is an `assertion <https://snapcraft.io/docs/assertions>`__ that lists specific snaps that are either required to be installed together or are permitted to be installed together on a device or system.

-One or more validation sets can be used to ensure only specific snaps are installed, and optionally, only specific snaps at fixed `revisions <glossary.md#validation-sets-heading--revision>`__.
+One or more validation sets can be used to ensure only specific snaps are installed, and optionally, only specific snaps at fixed :ref:`revisions <glossary-revision>`.
 They can help a set of interdependent snaps maintain their testing and certification integrity, as well as help orchestrate their updates.
 But they can equally be used to simplify dependency deployment and to help manage devices.

 Prerequisites
 -------------

-Validation set functionality is currently under active development and there are several considerations that need to be made before using it: - A developer account is also required, along with your developer id. (*see*\ `Create a developer account <create-a-developer-account.md#validation-sets-heading--developer-id>`__\ *for further details*) - Snapd version 2.50 and :ref:`Snapcraft <snapcraft-overview>` version :ref:`4.7 <release-notes-snapcraft-4-7>`, or newer, are required. - **Currently, in order to enforce a validation set, the following is also required:** - a `brand store <glossary.md#validation-sets-heading--brand-store>`__ account - the validation set’s ``name``, ``account-id`` and listed snaps, need to be added to an allowlist in the store backends (this is done by filing a brand store support ticket). - Snapd version 2.54
+Validation set functionality is currently under active development and there are several considerations that need to be made before using it: - A developer account is also required, along with your developer id. (*see* :ref:`Create a developer account <create-a-developer-account-developer-id>` *for further details*) - Snapd version 2.50 and :ref:`Snapcraft <snapcraft-overview>` version :ref:`4.7 <release-notes-snapcraft-4-7>`, or newer, are required. - **Currently, in order to enforce a validation set, the following is also required:** - a :ref:`brand store <glossary-brand-store>` account - the validation set’s ``name``, ``account-id`` and listed snaps, need to be added to an allowlist in the store backends (this is done by filing a brand store support ticket). - Snapd version 2.54

-See below for further details on the following: - `Creating a validation set <validation-sets-heading--creating_>`__ - `Listing a validation set <validation-sets-heading--listing_>`__ - `Monitoring assertion validity <validation-sets-heading--using_>`__ - `Enforcing assertion validity <validation-sets-heading--enforcing_>`__
+See below for further details on the following: - `Creating a validation set <validation-sets-creating_>`__ - `Listing a validation set <validation-sets-listing_>`__ - `Monitoring assertion validity <validation-sets-using_>`__ - `Enforcing assertion validity <validation-sets-enforcing_>`__

 --------------

-.. _validation-sets-heading--creating:
+.. _validation-sets-creating:

 Creating a validation set
 -------------------------